bhakti-biswal/PRODIGY_CS_05/README.md

 ❌ Do not use on corporate, public, or private networks without consent.

 🧠 Great for network labs, penetration testing training, or OSI model exploration.

+## 📄 License
+This project is released under the MIT License.